Lewis Capaldi: 2021–2023: Broken by Desire to Be Heavenly Sent

-In March 2021 Capaldi announced that he postponed all his upcoming shows to work on his upcoming sophomore album.
+In March 2021, Capaldi announced that he postponed upcoming shows to work on his second album.
 He returned in the summer of 2022 to play his postponed shows, including his headlining slots at the TRNSMT Festival, the Latitude Festival, and the Isle of Wight Festival.
 The lead single "Forget Me" from his second album, Broken by Desire to Be Heavenly Sent, was released in September 2022 and it became his first song to debut at the top of the UK Singles Chart.
 His frozen pizza range Big Sexy Pizza was also released later that month in the UK supermarkets Iceland and Tesco.

 Capaldi achieved his fourth number-one single when "Pointless" climbed to the top of the UK charts in January 2023.
 In April 2023, Capaldi achieved his fifth number-one song on the UK Singles Chart with "Wish You the Best".
 In May 2023, Capaldi was announced to be performing an intimate warm-up set in June before Reading and Leeds Festival where James Marriott would support, though Capaldi later cancelled the gig due to his poor mental health.